wp-plugins/visual-form-builder/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 2.6.5 =
+Update some queries to be compatible with WordPress 3.5

 = 2.6.2 =
 Fix bug where File Upload field would prevent validation, JS and CSS now work on HTTPS, minor fixes.